 The Nominating Committee is currently composed of three directors: Faisal G. Sukhtian, Gerd Auffarth and Ralph H. "Randy" Thurman, with Mr. Sukhtian serving as Chair.
 All members of the Nominating Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating Committee meets as its members deem necessary or appropriate, but in no event less than once annually.
+The Nominating Committee meets as its members deem necessary or appropriate.
 The Board has adopted a written Nominating Committee charter that is available to stockholders on our website at https://ir.outlooktherapeutics.com/static-files/1666f900-45ef-4414-9cb0-72d1e2dee519.
 The Nominating Committee met once during the fiscal year.